Providing insights into how and why people do what they do

-The Centre is able to provide consultancy work on many aspects of decision making and related topics to a wide range of clients.
-If you would like further information about potential consultancy projects, please contact Professor Barbara Summers.
+The Centre is able to work with organisations on many aspects of decision making and related topics.
+If you would like further information or would like to discuss working with us, please contact Professor Barbara Summers.

-Here we report some of our research grants and projects from a variety of domains.
+Here we report some of our research grants and projects from a variety of domains including Business Analytics, Health, Environment, Ageing and Decision Making, Transport and Infrastructure, among others.
 The methods and theoretical approaches employed range from decision analytic techniques, preference elicitation techniques, and stakeholder meetings, to experimental psychology and judgment analysis.

 Funding source: EU Horizon2020 SPIRE